deartrudence/shopify-tutorial/shopify-course-outline.md

 * Should just see ‘main page :)’
 * This is found in the ‘templates/index.liquid’ file
 * Setup Theme watch for local development
-* Now add some words to the index.liquid file, save and see the changes in the store!
+* Now add some words to the ‘templates/index.liquid’ file, save and see the changes in the store!
 * Setup Compass for sass compilation
 * Upload sample products
   * Csv upload